Counseling (COUN)

 Individual or group study and analysis of specific problems/issues in the field.

 Prerequisite(s): Admission to Counseling program and permission of instructor.
-Not open to non-degree students.
+Not open to non-degree graduate students.

 COUN 8110 HUMAN DEVELOPMENT AND PSYCHO-SOCIAL INTERVENTION STRATEGIES (3 credits)